jedbrown/git-tutorial-2020/README.md

     git remote add yourusername https://yourusername@github.com/yourusername/git-tutorial-2020

+* Pick some neighbors and choose a group name

 * Edit `groups.csv` to add yourself (with your group name)

 * Commit your changes

     git add groups.csv